Sindhu Bhairavi (film)

 Sindhu Bhairavi is a 1985 Indian Tamil-language musical drama film written and directed by K. Balachander.
-The film stars Sivakumar, Suhasini and Sulakshana.
-It revolves around the three lead characters: a Carnatic singer J. K. Balaganapathi (JKB), his wife Bhairavi, and his girlfriend Sindhu.
+The film stars Sivakumar, Suhasini, and Sulakshana.
+It revolves around the three lead characters: a Carnatic singer, J. K. Balaganapathi (JKB), his wife, Bhairavi, and his girlfriend Sindhu.
 At the peak of his career, JKB gets addicted to alcohol following complications with his affair, and his career goes into a downward spiral.

-Sindhu Bhairavi released worldwide on 11 November 1985, and opened to positive reviews from critics, and was a blockbuster.
+Sindhu Bhairavi was released worldwide on 11 November 1985, and opened to positive reviews from critics, and it was a blockbuster.
 The film won three National Awards for Best Actress (Suhasini), Best Music Direction (Ilaiyaraaja) and Best Female Playback Singer (K. S. Chithra), in addition to the Filmfare Award for Best Film – Tamil.
 The film has a sequel in the format of a television series named Sahana (2003), produced by Balachander, with Sulakshana reprising her role.

 Plot

 J. K. Balaganapathi (JKB) is a gifted Carnatic singer, but his wife Bhairavi, despite her love and loyalty, fails to satisfy or challenge him intellectually.
 For JKB, this and her inability to have children, is a problem.
 JKB's band includes the mridangam player Gurumoorthy, and the tanpura player Gajapathi, who is a compulsive liar.

 JKB goes to a concert where he finds Gurumoorthy drunk.
-He instructs Gurumoorthy to leave the premises and performs in the concert without the use of the mridangam, which is considered a basic/compulsory instrument to perform a Carnatic concert.
+He instructs Gurumoorthy to leave the premises and performs in the concert without the use of the mridangam, which is considered a compulsory instrument to perform a Carnatic concert.
 When Gurumoorthy is asked to permanently leave the band, he promises not to drink again.

 While Bhairavi's grandfather is going to receive his pension, which he does on the first of every month, Gajapathi lies to him that his pension has been cancelled.
 The old man starts crying, and JKB intervenes to confirm that his pension is not cancelled and that he can go and collect it.
 JKB then scolds Gajapathi for it and tells him the old man could have died on hearing such a lie as he is very particular about his pension.
 Following this, when JKB finds that Gajapathi has lied to him too and others causing problems, he asks him to promise to speak the truth.

-Sindhu, a music teacher in a school, attends one of the concerts of JKB, where he is performing a Tyagaraja keerthana which is in Telugu.
-She finds some the audience speaking to each other instead of listening to the music.
-Hence, she asks JKB to translate the song that he is singing into Tamil, which everybody in the audience can understand.
+Sindhu, a music teacher, attends one of the concerts of JKB, where he is performing a Tyagaraja keerthana which is in Telugu.
+She finds some in the audience speaking to each other instead of listening to the music.
+She asks JKB to translate the song he is singing into Tamil, which everybody in the audience can understand.
 He then gets angry and challenges her to demonstrate.
 She successfully demonstrates it and is applauded by the audience, causing JKB to leave without completing the concert.